-As the year draws to a close it’s always a good idea to review your tax situation and in light of that, we have put together a collection of fifteen tax deductions worth considering to lower your overall tax bill.
+As the year draws to a close it’s always a good idea to review your tax situation and in light of that we have put together a collection of fifteen tax deductions worth considering to lower your overall tax bill.

-You must however maintain adequate records for all cash contributions if claiming the deduction.
+You must however maintain adequate records for all cash contributions if claiming a charitable deduction.
 This means retaining receipts from the charity, a canceled check or an official bank statement containing the name of the charity, the date, and the amount.

 The one source of confusion comes from those who believe that 100% of charitable giving is deducted when in fact the percentage of deduction is based on your tax rate.
 This is why charitable giving is certainly a tax advantage but it is still recommended that giving be done for more “charitable purposes” rather than financial reasons.

-3. Investment and Tax Expenses
+Investment and Tax Expenses

 If you’re a retail investor, you probably subscribe to investment publications, incur broker commissions, IRA fees that you pay directly, and even the Wall Street Journal that you purchase off the newsstand count as allowable deductions.

 Tax software, tax attorney fees, fees you pay to settle tax implications from a divorce, and any other fee relating to taxes and investments are also deductible.

 Any points you pay to refinance your home is deductible on a monthly basis over the life of the new loan.
 For example, if you refinance for 30 years, you can deduct 1/30th of the points each year for 30 years or $33 per year for every $1,000 of points you paid.

 Health Insurance Premiums

 Any money you pay for health insurance premiums is deductible.
 These premiums are combined with any out of pocket medical expenses you incur but before you can deduct any of these expenses they must equal 10% of your adjusted gross income.

 Are you a K-12 teacher?
-If you are, you can deduct up to $250 for any expenses you directly incurred for your classroom.
+If you are, you can deduct up to $300 for any expenses you directly incurred for your classroom.
 Books, Computer equipment or any other expense you incur is deductible.

-7. Child Care Credit
+Child Care Credits

-If you have a child care reimbursement account set up through your employer, you are contributing money in tot that account on a pre-tax basis to pay for those expenses of up to $5,000.
+If you have a dependent care flexible savings account set up through your employer, you are contributing money in tot that account on a pre-tax basis to pay for those expenses of up to $5,000.
 There is also a child care credit that can be claimed, which goes dollar for dollar against your tax bill for up to $6,000.

-State Taxes Paid Last Spring
+State Taxes Paid